ThorNolan/TriviaGame/README.md

-Trivia!
+Overwatch Trivia
 =======================================
 A timed trivia game I made for unit 5 of my full-stack coding bootcamp.
-The theme is
+The theme and questions are based on the game Overwatch!

 ## Technologies Used
 + Page elements and styling were done with HTML and CSS, and the game logic with Javascript.